Chicago Cubs: 1902–1920: A Cubs dynasty

 The next season, veteran catcher Johnny Kling left the team to become a professional pocket billiards player.
 Some historians think Kling's absence was significant enough to prevent the Cubs from also winning a third straight title in 1909, as they finished 6 games out of first place.
 When Kling returned the next year, the Cubs won the pennant again, but lost to the Philadelphia Athletics in the 1910 World Series.

 In 1914, advertising executive Albert Lasker obtained a large block of the club's shares and before the 1916 season assumed majority ownership of the franchise.
 Lasker brought in a wealthy partner, Charles Weeghman, the proprietor of a popular chain of lunch counters who had previously owned the Chicago Whales of the short-lived Federal League.
 As principal owners, the pair moved the club from the West Side Grounds to the much newer Weeghman Park, which had been constructed for the Whales only two years earlier, where they remain to this day.
-The Cubs responded by winning a pennant in the war-shortened season of 1918, where they played a part in another team's curse: the Boston Red Sox defeated Grover Cleveland Alexander's Cubs four games to two in the 1918 World Series, Boston's last Series championship until 2004.
+The Cubs responded by winning a pennant in the war-shortened season.
+In the 1918 World Series that followed, home games were played at Comiskey Park to accommodate demand.
+Game 1 is remembered for the first performance of "The Star-Spangled Banner" at a major league game: a military band began playing the song during the seventh-inning stretch, prompting players and fans to stand at attention.
+This moment is credited with launching a tradition that continues today. where they played a part in another team's curse: The Boston Red Sox went on to defeat Grover Cleveland Alexander's Cubs four games to two.
+The win proved to be Boston's last Series championship until 2004, with the Cubs playing a part in another team's curse.

 Beginning in 1916, Bill Wrigley of chewing-gum fame acquired an increasing quantity of stock in the Cubs and by 1921, he was the majority owner.
 Meanwhile, Bill Veeck, Sr. began his tenure as team president in 1919.
 Veeck would hold that post throughout the 1920s and into the 1930s.
 The management team of Wrigley and Veeck came to be known as the "Double-Bills".